jon2villas/NPVCalculator/README.md

 ## How do I set up?

 * Clone this repo.
+* Open with Visual Studio 2017 or Visual Studio Code.
 * Change local configurations that may need changed for your environment.
 * Check CORS access.
+* No need to run migrations manually.
+Migrations will run when NPVCalculator.Api project is executed.